varshamewada/DummyProject/README.md

 Password* - Must have one upper case, numbers, special character and minimum 8 characters  <br>
 Confirm Password* - It should match with password   <br>
 Submit button - It should be disabled till all field are valid.   <br>

+Note: submit button is only visible when all the required field has been fullfield.